 - Classical Mythology, of course, is the Trope Namer for Titans, and their Protogenoi/Primordial parents count as well.

-- Norse Mythology is quite similar to the classical/greek one.
+- Norse Mythology is quite similar to the classical/Greek one.
 The Jotunn (giants) are basically a mix of the Titans and Protogenoi.

 - Japanese Mythology: Izanagi, Izanami, and the obscure deities who appeared before them.
 The obscure deities no longer appear in the universe.
-Izanami died giving birth to god of fire Kagutsuchi, and Izanagi is too grief-stricken to having anything to do with the world.
+Izanami died giving birth to god of fire Kagutsuchi, and Izanagi is too grief-stricken to have anything to do with the world.
 The current pantheon consists of Izanami's daughter Amaterasu and the rest of the gods in Takamagahara.